lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/model_details_say_scripts.md

 - Wait times and referrals: Decreasing the weekly CC Referral Rate decreases the number of new CC patients Waiting to Start CC.
 However, new CC patients Waiting to Start CC is also a function of  the team's new CC patient Starting Rate, which is determined by current scheduled Appointments in CC and Appointments Available for New Patients.

-+ Experiment 3:
+- **Experiment 3:**
   + Q
   + H
   + F
   + D

  ## Medication Mangement
-+ Team Need:
-+ System Story:
+- **Team Need:**
+The medication management module enables you to experiment with how team decisions about referrals, time allocation and visit frequency impact the quality of medication management for patients.
+Your team can explore scenarios to balance these tradeoffs and better meet the specific needs of patients with depression, alcohol use disorder and opioid use disorder.
+Insights you gain can help you increase local reach of evidence-based pharmacotherapies.

+- **System Story:**
+*Complexity and Feedback Loops*
+- Balancing Existing and New Patients (Balancing Loop)
+- Overbooking Affects No Shows
+- Wait Time Affects Referrals (Balancing Loop) *Sensitivity Tests*
+- Sensitivity of Missed Appointments to Task Time
+- Sensitivity of Referals to Wait Time
+*Patient Cohorts*
+- Alcohol Use Disorder (AUD)
+- Depression (DEP)
+- Opioid Use Disorder (OUD)
+- Other

+- **Base Case:**
+  + Q - What does medication management look like in our team if we make no new decisions?
+  + H - If we make no new decisions then we will reach the same proportion of our patients with medication assisted therapy for OUD.
+  + F - We can see our Return-to-clinic Visit Interval (RVI) in the base case is the same for all patient needs, but we'd like to better meet more specific needs of patients who need evidence-based pharmacotherapy (EBPharm).
+  + D - Next time we will experiment with increasing our referrals to OUD EBPharm.

+- **Experiment 1:**
   + Q - Can we serve 4 new patients with OUD each week? -- no  :(
   + H - If our referral rate for OUD is 2 pts per month (0.5 per week), and we allocate 40% of our x-waiver slots to OUD treatment, and 40% to Other Needs, and we change our RVI for depression to 12 weeks, and the RVI for OUD to 4 weeks (in line with our quality standards), then we will serve more OUD patients with our existing team staff, without increasing the wait time for new depression patients.
   + F - We met our goal of getting more patients into MAT for OUD! by having a more realistic referral rate, using more x-waiver provider supply, and adjusting our RVIs for depression and OUD in line with quality standards.
   + D - I am going change how I order my return to clinics for OUD and depression; allocate ~40% of my time to OUD patients; conduct a few more experiments to refine the allocation of my time to better balance trade-offs between patient needs.

+- **Experiment 2:**
   + Q - how do we best allocate our x waiver appointments to serve 4 new OUD patients per week?

-H- If we increase our proportion of appointments with an X waiver to 10%, then it will increase the starting rate.
+  + H- If we increase our proportion of appointments with an X waiver to 10%, then it will increase the starting rate.
   + F - fears confirmed: if we increase the proportion of x-waiver slots to 10%, it does increase the starting rate for OUD MM to about 1 patient/month.
 But it also increased the wait times for patients with other needs.
   + D - Tradeoff is bad.
 Increasing referrals and reallocating appointments is not enough to serve the new OUD patients without an impact on our other patients.

+- **Experiment 3:**
   + Q - If we get an increase in patients with OUD, can we serve them?
   + H - An increase in referrals of OUD patients will increase patients waiting start MM service, which will increase the starting rate.
   + F - An increase in patients with OUD, with no other changes ,  increases patients waiting to start MM.
   + D - Consider other parts of care delivery to meet new OUD patients' needs.
 Cannot focus on referral rate in isolation.

  ## Psychotherapy
-+ Team Need:
-+ System Story:
-+ Base Case:
+- **Team Need:**
+*Complexity and Feedback Loops*
+- Balancing Existing and New Patients (Balancing Loop)
+- Engagement After 3 Months

+- **System Story:**
+The psychotherapy module shows how team psychotherapy decisions interact, and depicts patterns of psychotherapy engagement in your team.
+You can explore solutions to the challenges of getting patients to complete a full course of therapy, while also achieving goals to start enough new patients in psychotherapy.
+Insights about these dynamics can be used to increase the local reach of evidence-based psychotherapies.

+- **Base Case:**
   + Q -  What would happen over the next two years if we made no new decisions in our team?
   + H - We expect that we will continue to see fewer Psy and EBPsy patients than we want because we aren't graduating our psychotherapy patients.
   + F - We were rigth 65% of our patients are in care for more than 3 months.
 For our next experiment we will reduce the duration of of engagement of patients after 3 months by 75%. - Sankey diagram showed that for  the median number of visits is 16 for 75% of patients."
   + D - For our next experiment we will reduce the duration of of engagement of patients after 3 months by 75%.

-+ Experiment 1:
+- **Experiment 1:**
   + Q - What if we graduate more patients who complete 8 or more psychotherapy sessions in their first 3 months?
   + H - We expect that if we increase our completers who graduate  to 50% , then we'll free up more slots in the clinic for more patients to start psychoterhapy/EBPsy.
   + F - We found that we increased the start rate for psychotherapy, but not by as much as we'd hoped.
   + D - For experiment 2, we will try to step more patients down out of psychotherapy/EBPsy who are engaged for greater than 3 months.

-+ Experiment 2:
+- **Experiment 2:**
   + Q - For experiment 2, we will try to step more patients down out of psychotherapy/EBPsy who are engaged for greater than 3 months.
   + H - We expect that if we reduce the median engagement >3 months to 12 visits (meaning a 75% reduction), then it will free up "a lot of appointment space
   + F - Against the base case - Our starting rate increased from ~3 ppw to 7 ppw. - We went from having ~4 apw  to ~8 apw .
   + D - We decided to run a third experiment on your own in your individual world.
 So that next time we are prepared to think through new decisions we might make in our team.

-+ Experiment 3:
+- **Experiment 3:**
   + Q
   + H
   + F